[This is a placeholder. I don’t have a print version ready yet] Looking for a print-ready version of this webpage? Click here to download the PDF.

 April Thacker Dream Scholarship

-• St. Alban’s Episcopal Church hosted a book signing for Dream Recipient Karen Monroe.
+• St. Alban’s Episcopal Church hosted a book signing for Dream Recipient Karen Monroe on her 60th birthday.
 The event included Karen’s family, recovery support community, and SHAN advocates.

 Photos courtesy of XXX